midoabd/mavmatch/README.md

 ## Team

-Built by **Ahmad Abdallah** as a Senior IS Project at the University of Texas at Arlington.
+Primary design and development by Ahmad Abdallah as a Senior IS Project at the University of Texas at Arlington.

-Other group members were part of the assigned project team.
+Other group members were part of the assigned project team and are acknowledged for their participation and support.
 ---

 ## License